elacheche/icinga2_by_ssh/README.md

 python-paramiko

 # Steps
-I'll use the check-linux-by-ssh scripts made by @naparuba for Shinken project, please refer the the repo to read more about the license.
+I'll use the check-linux-by-ssh scripts made by [naparuba](https://github.com/naparuba) for the [Shinken project](http://www.shinken-monitoring.org/), please refer the the repo to read more about the license.

 ## Clone the scripts